-Documenting the policies, procedures and guidelines of a Trust or network is an important means for securing consistent, safe and high quality care.
+Documenting the policies, procedures and guidelines of a Trust or network is an important means of securing consistent, safe and high quality care.

 The evidence base for this toolkit draws on

-· Research articles from a search of the HDAS databases (MEDLINE, EMBASE, CINAHL, PsycINFO, AMED, British Nursing Index, HMIC and Health Business Elite)
+- Research articles from a search of the HDAS databases (MEDLINE, EMBASE, CINAHL, PsycINFO, AMED, British Nursing Index, HMIC and Health Business Elite)

-· A survey of NHS LKS seeking examples of good practice.
+- A survey of NHS LKS seeking examples of good practice

 A selection of case studies are presented that cover practical approaches and, where applicable, impact of the work.

 Library involvement has been explored across three themes:

-1. Literature Searching
+- Literature Searching

-2. Hosting/process management
+- Hosting/process management

-3. Implementation/cultural shift
+- Implementation/cultural shift

 If you wish to discuss the contents of the toolkit or have carried out work locally that you think should be reflected in it, contact one of the authors: